Our salient human rights

 • What actions have we taken so far?

-Own operations: We prioritise creating a safe and inclusive work environment for our employees.
-We have implemented a global policy and local guidelines on bullying, discrimination and harassment that include a clear process for employees to report cases, and ensure transparency, consistency and support throughout our operations.
 We also have a Whistleblower Hotline that allows anyone affiliated with Ørsted to confidentially report inappropriate or illegal conduct.
-Reports are handled independently and directly reported to Ørsted’s Board of Directors to maintain transparency and protect whistle-blowers from retaliation.
-The number of cases is disclosed in our annual ESG report.
+Reports are handled independently and reported directly to Ørsted’s Board of Directors to maintain transparency and protect whistleblowers from retaliation.
+The number of cases is disclosed in our annual report.

 • What are our next steps?